mundorfd/Yum-Yum-Guys-Cookbook/Chicken and Dumplings.md

 ## Description

 One of our family favorites, Samantha has chosen this repeatedly as her birthday dinner.
-It takes quite a while, always takes longer than I think it will.
+It takes quite a while, don't underestimate, but not difficult and worth it.

 ## Ingredients